 Phase Two – Cultural Protection Fund (CPF) Grant award

-In December 2016 the first round of grants were awarded for seven CPF funded projects and a grant of up to £460,000 was awarded to the Trustees of the Friends of Basrah Museum for the completion of the new Basrah Museum.
+In December 2016 the first round of grants were awarded for seven CPF funded projects and a grant was awarded to the Trustees of the Friends of Basrah Museum for the completion of the new Basrah Museum.
 The Trustees appointed Joan Porter MacIver, BISI Trustee and from February 2017 Vice-Chair and former BISI/BSAI London Administrator, as the UK coordinator for the project, with the approval of the British Council.
 The Trustees appointed new Trustees to be involved with the project: Angela Grimshaw, to be Hon Treasurer, Hugo Clarke, and Ian McGregor.
 Dr Al-Shaikly and Hon.
 Alice Walpole stepped down from their Trustee roles in December 2016.
 During December 2016 and January 2017 the fund requirements to commence were met and in mid-January the FOBM finally received the permission to start the grant funded project.
-The Iraqi authorities had agreed to the FOBM coordinating this project and the Basrah Provincial Council is also assisting with the Museum’s refurbishment.
+The Iraqi authorities had agreed to the FOBM coordinating this project and the Basrah Provincial Council is also assisting with the Museum’s project.

 Close cooperation between the British Council grant managers and the FOBM is being developed and the British Council provided crucial support for the necessary procurement procedures for the bids for the manufacturing of 54 Museum Display cases for the remaining three galleries to be delivered to the Basrah Museum.
 After an EU procurement process the bid was awarded on a competitive basis to Reier, who supplied the display cases for the first phase of the project in the Basrah Gallery.
 This expenditure represents over half of the grant funding and remaining funds are targeted to hold training programmes for museum staff and volunteers on exhibition development, interpretation, graphic design, conservation and scientific analysis.
 These programmes will be undertaken by a range of UK and international professionals.

 Over the coming two years the FOBM will be working closely with the British Council, the Basrah Museum and its Director, Qahtan Al Abeed, the Basrah Provincial Council, and Qais H. Rasheed, Vice Minister of the State Board of Antiquities and Heritage (SBAH) of the Iraqi Ministry of Culture, to implement the completion of the Basrah Museum in keeping with the goals of the Cultural Protection Fund for the people of Basrah, the Southern region and for all of Iraq and to be an important legacy of the British administration in Southern Iraq.
 The project is due to be completed by March 2019 and HWH & Associates is the named FOBM partner for Project Management on the ground in Basrah.